Learning Outcomes

 A trustee facing a claim for making an unauthorised profit may have limited defences:

-• Court Approval: The trustee obtained prior approval from the court for the transaction.
+- Court approval: the trustee obtained prior approval from the court for the transaction.

 Revision Tip

 Remember the strictness of fiduciary duties.
 Arguments that the trustee acted honestly, that the trust suffered no loss, or even that the trust benefited from the trustee's actions, are generally not defences to a claim for unauthorised profits derived from the fiduciary position.
 The key is whether the trustee improperly benefited due to their role.
+Where consent is relied upon, ensure it is fully informed consent of all adult, competent beneficiaries and given prior to the transaction.

 Key Point Checklist